-- 1. The term 'scan' referenced above is used more among physicists than the term 'iso\curve' referenced in gnuplot documentation and sources.
-You measure maps recorded one scan after another scan, that's why. - 2.
-The 'gray' or 'color' scale is a linear mapping of a continuous variable onto a smoothly varying palette of colors.
+1. The term 'scan' referenced above is used more among physicists than the term 'iso_curve' referenced in gnuplot documentation and sources.
+You measure maps recorded one scan after another scan, that's why.

+2. The 'gray' or 'color' scale is a linear mapping of a continuous variable onto a smoothly varying palette of colors.
 The mapping is shown in a rectangle next to the main plot.
 This documentation refers to this as a "colorbox", and refers to the indexing variable as lying on the colorbox axis.
 See set colorbox (p.
-104), set cbrange (p.
-167). - 3.
-To use pm3d coloring to generate a two-dimensional plot rather than a 3D surface, use set view map or set pm3d map.
+113), set cbrange (p.
+181).